mrbillm63/CyberHW15/README.md

 3. **Secure SDLC** is the process of ensuring security is built into web applications throughout the entire software development life cycle.
 Name three reasons why organization might fail at producing secure web applications.

     -  High Implementation Costs
     -  Insufficient support from management
     -  Insufficient standardization

 4. How might an attacker exploit the `robots.txt` file on a web server?

    -  Since the robots.txt file on the server tell search engines which directories can or can't be read reveales where they can contain important sensitive data may be stored (TLBR).

 5. What steps can an organization take to obscure or obfuscate their contact information on domain registry web sites?

-  -  Private registration service acting on your behalf.
-They will forward the filtered info to you
+  -   Proxy service provided by Private registration service acting on behalf of the registrant.
-  -

 6. True or False: As a network defender, `Client-Side` validation is preferred over `Server-Side` validation because it's easier to defend against attacks.

      - Explain why you chose the answer that you did.

      - FALSE Client side attacks can be difficult to mitigate they occur behind the firewall on the local corporate network.
      - Example of Client side attackes